 4. Don’t Ignore Body Language

+Positive body language is another important aspect of Interview Etiquette in Dubai.
 Slouching, fidgeting, or avoiding eye contact can harm your chances.
 Confident but respectful body language is key to leaving a good impression.

 5. Don’t Overlook Follow-Up

+Following up professionally demonstrates strong Interview Etiquette in Dubai and reinforces your interest in the role.
 Many candidates forget to send a thank-you email.
 A short, polite message after the interview expressing gratitude and reiterating your interest can set you apart.

 Final Thoughts